rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ##  ~~3.5.
 Vectors of Trust~~
 **iGov-NL**
-Vectors of trust have been excluded from the iGov-NL profile, as Europe uses level-of-assurance (LoA) policies which fit best in acr.
+Vectors of trust have been excluded from the iGov-NL profile, as Europe has standardized on level-of-assurance (LoA) policies under eIDAS which fit best in acr.
 Although vectors of trust provide more granularity and support for some anonymous use cases, these are less common in citizen-to-government use cases and therefor not included.
 **/iGov-NL**

 ~~If the vtr (Vectors of Trust Request) value is present in the authorization